Room 40: Capture of the SKM codebook

 The first breakthrough for Room 40 came with the capture of the Signalbuch der Kaiserlichen Marine (SKM) from the German light cruiser SMS Magdeburg.
 Two light cruisers, Magdeburg and SMS Augsburg, and a group of destroyers all commanded by Rear-Admiral Behring were carrying out a reconnaissance of the Gulf of Finland, when the ships became separated in fog.
 Magdeburg ran aground on the island of Odensholm off the coast of Russian-controlled Estonia.
 The ship could not be re-floated so the crew was to be taken on board by the destroyer SMS V26.
 The commander, Korvettenkapitän Habenicht prepared to blow up the ship after it had been evacuated but the fog began to clear and two Russian cruisers Pallada and Bogatyr approached and opened fire.
 The demolition charges were set off prematurely, causing injuries amongst the crew still on board and before secret papers could be transferred to the destroyer or disposed of.
 Habenicht and fifty-seven of his crew were captured by the Russians.

 Exactly what happened to the papers is not clear.
 The ship carried more than one copy of the SKM codebook and copy number 151 was passed to the British.
 The German account is that most of the secret papers were thrown overboard, but the British copy was undamaged and was reportedly found in the charthouse.
 The current key was also needed in order to use the codebook.
-A gridded chart of the Baltic, the ship's log and war diaries were all also recovered.
+A gridded chart of the Baltic, the ship's log and war diaries were also recovered.
 Copies numbered 145 and 974 of the SKM were retained by the Russians while HMS Theseus was dispatched from Scapa Flow to Alexandrovosk in order to collect the copy offered to the British.
 Although she arrived on 7 September, due to mix-ups she did not depart until 30 September and returned to Scapa with Captain Kredoff, Commander Smirnoff and the documents on 10 October.
 The books were formally handed over to the First Lord, Winston Churchill, on 13 October.